 The penis is bandaged in a circular manner to control the bleeding and reduce the sensitivity.
 The circumcision wound heals in 5 to 7 days in children and 8 to 10 days in adults, provided it does not get infected.

 Judgment is important in deciding how much foreskin to remove during the surgery; removing too little will require the circumcision to be re-done, while removing too much will result in painful, tight erection.

 - Bleeding.
 If excessive, the bleeding vessel will need re-stitching

-- infection.
-This will cause added pain and delay wound healing.
-Hence, it is important to clean the wound daily with anti-septic solution, apply antibiotic cream and complete the course of antibiotics.
+- Infection.
+This will cause pain and can delay wound healing.
+Hence, it is important to clean the wound daily with anti-septic solution, apply antibiotic cream and complete the antibiotics given

-- not too much / too little foreskin removed
+- not too much / not too little foreskin removed

-- no active bleeding requiring re-stitching (< 1% occurrence)
+- no active bleeding that require re-stitching (< 1% occurrence)